-As summer welcomes the warm weather, along comes the busy travel season.
-This time of year is when credit cards become a lot more than just convenient payment methods.
+During a busy travel season, credit cards become a lot more than just convenient payment methods.
 They also carry consumer-friendly protections that can save you money on travel and cure a few headaches that may arise while you're away.

 Travel and Emergency Assistance